EduardoDesdes/bluditbrute/README.md

 # BuditBrute

-A tool to bruteforce for Bludit CMS
+A brute force tool for Bludit CMS

 ```